Extending local authentication with async support

 let result = try await context.evaluatePolicy(.policy, reason: "...")

-I think that this is a lot cleaner, and easier to use in other async functions.
+I think this is a lot cleaner, and easier to use in other async functions.
+The approach can be used for all kind of functionality that not yet supports async/await.

-I have added this extension to my SwiftKit library.
+I have added this extension to my SwiftUIKit library.
 Feel free to try it out and let me know what you think!

 Discussions & More